 The Uniform Interstate Depositions and Discovery Act (UIDDA) outlines the US State Courts' procedures for issuing subpoenas for ad testificandum and duces tecum for legal proceedings in other states.
-In Minnesota, Rule 45.06 was established in 2015 to adopt the UIDDA.
+In Minnesota, Rule 45.06 was established in 2015, adopting the UIDDA.
 This rule authorizes the issuance of a subpoena in Minnesota based upon the proper issuance and service of a subpoena under the authority of a state court outside Minnesota.

 Although the UIDDA simplifies the foreign subpoena process, officials in Minnesota carefully scrutinize every subpoena throughout its journey.

-In Minnesota, Legal Process Minnesota helps legal professionals with domesticating and serving out-of-state subpoenas.
+In Minnesota, Legal Process Minnesota can help legal professionals with the domestication and service of out-of-state subpoenas.
 Subpoenas for cases pending out of state can be issued by a Minnesota court administrator and an attorney licensed in Minnesota.

 Our services ensure the effective execution of foreign subpoenas in Minnesota for discovery purposes out of state.